 - Continuing Education safety courses

-GPRC dual credit courses are available in person, through video conference at GPRC Learning Centres and potentially your school, as well as online.
-Currently, dual credit opportunities are available in many different programs but, dual credit is not possible in all College courses and programs.
+With us, dual credit courses are available in person, through video conference and online.
+Currently, dual credit opportunities are available in many different programs but, dual credit is not possible in all courses and programs.
 A complete list of courses is available below, as well as a list of courses available for upcoming semesters.
 Your school’s Guidance Counsellor will have details about courses and programs as well.

 Who is eligible for dual credit?